 If you receive the average California home value of $747,352 for your sale, expect to pay around $6,285 in closing costs.
 This amount doesn't include real estate commission, which in California is typically an additional 4.91% of the sales price.

 Next steps: Sell your California home and save thousands

-Whether you're looking to list your California home immediately or 6–12 months from now, it's never too early to start looking for an agent, getting advice, and making a plan.
+Whether you're looking to list your home immediately or 6–12 months from now, it's never too early to start looking for a listing agent, getting advice, and making a plan.